apache/pulsar/site2/docs/client-libraries-go.md

 ## OAuth2 authentication

-In order to use [OAuth2 authentication](security-oauth2.md), you'll need to configure your client to do so:
+To use [OAuth2 authentication](security-oauth2.md), you'll need to configure your client to perform the following operations.

-Here's an example:
+This example shows how to configure OAuth2 authentication.

 ```go
 oauth := pulsar.NewAuthenticationOAuth2(map[string]string{